alikuxac-org/no-lag-no-pdb-cc/leveling/leveling.cc.md

 				{{ end }}
 			{{ end }}
 		{{ else }}
 			That was not a valid key.
-The only valid settings are "min", "max", "announce", and "cooldown".
+The only valid settings are "min", "max", "announce", "cooldown" and "announce".
 		{{ end }}

 	{{ else if and (eq (index .CmdArgs 0) "set-channel") (ge (len .CmdArgs) 2) }}